giannisalinetti/tech-notes/jboss/infinispan/infinispan_on_openshift.md

 oc new-project infinispan
 ```

-Create a new ImageStream in the project
+## Create the ImageStream

+Create the app by using a pre-defined manifest file or the **oc import-image** command.

 ```
 oc import-image infinispan-server --from=docker.io/jboss/infinispan-server --confirm
 ```

-Create the app by using the ImageStream reference
+## Create the application

+To create the application we use the **oc new-app** command, passing extra variables for the management user and a standard user.

 ```
 oc new-app --image-stream=infinispan-server -e MGMT_USER=admin -e MGMT_PASS=redhat -e APP_USER=developer -e APP_PASS=openshift